benchmark-action/github-action-benchmark/CONTRIBUTING.md

 1. Run `$ bash scripts/prepare-release.sh v1`
 2. Check changes with `git diff --cached`
 3. If ok, create a new commit and tag it with `v1.x.y`
-4. Push to `v1` remote repository and make a release on GitHub
+4. Push the commit and tag to `v1` remote repository and make a release on GitHub